GitGitUz/SmartShuffle/README.md

 # SmartShuffle
 SmartShuffle seeks to supplement the existing Spotify shuffling algorithm in order to correct for users reporting that playlists with a large amount of songs play only a subset/percentage of those songs.
 This project first implements Spotify's existing shuffling algorithm as closely as possible according to their description which can be found here: https://engineering.atspotify.com/2014/02/how-to-shuffle-songs/.

+Core Algorithm:
-On top of implementing Spotify's shuffling algorithm, SmartShuffle tracks how often a song is played within a playlist in order to decide which songs are pushed closer to the top of the queue.(1) This ensures songs that aren't getting played as much have a higher chance of being played in the future.
+  - On top of implementing Spotify's shuffling algorithm, SmartShuffle tracks how often a song is played within a playlist in order to decide which songs are pushed closer to the top of the queue.(1) This ensures songs that aren't getting played as much have a higher chance of being played in the future.
 This balancing seeks to improve on the feeling of randomness when a playlist is shuffled (described in detail in the above article).
+SmartShuffle should therefore maintain a somewhat uniform distribution of the queued songs when viewed according to the number of times they've been played in the playlist.

 Project Specifications:
   - This project is a Flask application mainly written in Python and HTML with some JavaScript to handle HTTP requests.